 The station didn't change much until 2005 when I finally upgraded to Extra as KF9SQ.
-Soon thereafter, my family and I moved to Florida and I changed my call to KQ4Y.
-The rig today is an Icom 706MKIIG which replaces a desk full of equipment in one small package.
+Later, my family and I moved to Amelia Island.
+Florida (NA-138) and I changed my call to KQ4Y.
+The primary rig today is an Icom 706MKIIG which replaces a desk full of equipment in one small package.

-The antenna is a Force-12 flagpole vertical antenna (with many radials and a horizontal section of "semi invisible" wire) due to neighborhood restrictions.
-I also have a G5RV Jr. in the attic along with a discone for VHF.
-Despite the modest station, I still have a lot of fun with CW, SSB and a number of digital modes including PSK, RTTY, WSPR, JT65 and Feld Hell.
+The antennas include an MFJ-1786 mag loop and a 40 - 6 OCF dipole.
+Despite the modest station, I still have a lot of fun with CW, SSB, FM and a number of digital modes including PSK, RTTY, FT8 and Feld Hell.

 I QSL 100% via Logbook of the World and eQSL.
-I will honor any request for a "regular" QSL card via GlobalQSL (internationally) or USPS within the U.S. You can view my online logbook at HRDlog.net.
+I will honor any request for a "regular" QSL card via GlobalQSL (internationally) or USPS within the U.S. You may view my online logbook at QRZ.com.